gerogz/ai-deception-research/README.md

 # deception-research
-Analyzing deception scenarios and risk perception using survey data
+Ongoing research project analyzing how humans perceive deception in AI systems.
+Includes survey data processing, risk categorization, and visualization.
+Conducted as part of my research in the RAIL Lab